 Scale is determined by the number of beds installed and by the size of the facilities.
 It is a critical part of the concept because it has a major impact on the initial investment and cost structure.
 This is mainly through the equipment, land and building, and human resource the planned hospital will require.

 5- Level of amenities

-A hospital’s level of amenities contribute to creating a unique experience for the patients as well as their visiting relatives.
-Their experience is shaped by a number of elements ranging from the the layout and appearance of the premises to the type of non-medical services available.
-Indian patients are increasingly seeking value outside the purely clinical side of healthcare; convenience, prestige, and comfort now play an important role in their decision making process.
+A hospital’s level of amenities contributes to creating a unique experience for the patients as well as their visiting relatives.
+Their experience is shaped by a number of elements ranging from the layout and appearance of the premises to the type of non-medical services available.
+Indian patients are increasingly seeking value outside the purely clinical side of healthcare; convenience, prestige, and comfort now play an important role in their decision-making process.
 But seeking differentiation in these areas also generates additional costs, making amenities a central part of a hospital’s concept.

 Once the five elements of the concept are defined, their coherence must be verified.
 For example, the pricing levels and the scope of services should match the clinical and socio-economic profile of the population in the desired location.
 Both of them should also be calibrated with regards to the existing competition in the area.

 Similarly, the scale must be large enough to offer the desired scope of services, but not so large that it prevents achieving a high bed occupancy rate.
 In this way, all the elements of the concept must be analysed in relation to each other.
 This assessment for coherence must be thorough and should be used to refine the initial concept.

 The hospital concept must be translated into a business model

 When the concept reaches a coherent shape it can be translated into a business model expressed around three metrics: investment, profitability and value.
 This step is critical because a coherent concept may not necessarily be viable from an economic and financial standpoint.